cerndb/tf-spawner/README.md

 * modifying the template for the pods and the services: `pod.yaml` and `pod-gpu.yaml` are provided as example.
 Review and edit, in particular the container resource limit requested.

+## TensorBoard

+[TensorBoard](https://www.tensorflow.org/tensorboard) provides monitoring and instrumentation for TensorFlow operations.
+To use TensorBoard with TF-Spawner you can follow these steps:
+- Add TensorBoard callback to model.fit (for tf.keras), example:
+ `callbacks = [ tf.keras.callbacks.TensorBoard(log_dir='./logs/', profile_batch=0)]`
+- Start TensorBoard on worker0 (the distributed training master node), for example use:
+  `kubectl exec worker0 -- tensorboard --logdir ./logs &`
+- Forward the TensorBoard port from worker0 to the bastion host:
+  `kubectl port-forward worker0 6006:6006 &`
+- Make the port forwarded in the previous step on the bastion host visible from your local machine/laptop.
+For example:
+  `ssh -i ./.ssh/id_rsa -Lmylaptop:6006:localhost:6006 user@bastionhost`
+- Connect browser (chrome) to the forwarded TensorBoard endpoint, example: `mylaptop:6006`

 ## Limitations and caveats

 TF-Spawner is currently an experimental tool.
 - There is no validation of the user-provided training script, it is simply passed to Python.
 - Users will need to make sure that all the requested pods are effectively running, and will have to manually take care of possible failures.